By Chet Yarbrough

 Though Major Pettigrew is a retired English military officer, widowed and living in a small town in England, he represents what American baby boomers emulate and denigrate.
 Pettigrew believes in an internalized moral code and endeavors to live by it.
 Emulation comes from “boomers” that see a person act with reasoned opinions based on lived life.
 Denigration comes from “boomers” that see a person trapped in the past and unwilling to change with the times.

 Pettigrew’s adult son is what David Reisman, in “The Lonely Crowd”, calls an “other directed” person that lives by a code based on perceived values of the day.
-The code is highly malleable.
+An “other directed” person’s code is highly malleable.
 It is created by friends, family, business and societal influence.
 The son’s conduct changes with his perception of other’s beliefs.
-In contrast, the Major’s conduct follows an internalized code based on personal life experience.
+In contrast, the Major’s conduct follows an “inner directed” code based on personal life experience.
+It is less malleable and relatively independent of social influence.
 This difference creates conflict.

 Simonson creates a love story that makes the same point.
 Jasmina Ali comes into Major Pettigrew’s life.
 She is a Pakistani widow at age 50, several years younger than the Major.
 The son is shocked by his father’s dalliance with a non-English widow.
 His son is more concerned about how the village views the relationship than how his father feels.

 The climax of Sorenson’s story is skewed toward an appreciation of the “inner directed” nature of Major Pettigrew.
-Major Pettigrew acts with courage and conviction to save a life, though it costs one of his beloved personal possessions.
-He also rescues his paramour from the refuse of English and Pakistani prejudice.
+Major Pettigrew acts with courage and conviction to save a life, though it costs one of his beloved personal possessions, one of the antique guns.
+He also rescues his paramour from English and Pakistani prejudice.
 Pettigrew makes his “…Last Stand”.

-In 1950, David Reisman writes in “The Lonely Crowd” that “other directness” is a symptom of a civilization’s incipient decline. [contact-form-7 404 "Not Found"]
+In 1950, David Reisman writes in “The Lonely Crowd” that “other directness” is a symptom of a civilization’s incipient decline.
+Major Pettigrew would apparently agree.